BrenekH/yamaha-rcp-docs/README.md

 Mixer to Client:
  * `OK` - Indicates that the client's request was accepted
- * `OKm` - The difference between this keyword and `OK` is theorized as an indicator of a modified value, but that hasn't been confirmed yet
+ * `OKm` - The difference between this keyword and `OK` is likely to be an indication of a modified value, but this has not yet been confirmed
  * `NOTIFY` - Unsolicited message from the mixer indicating a change was made outside of the current connection
  * `ERROR` - Indicates an error with the client's request